myreen/tda283_website/pages/project.md

 An example
 ----------

 The following LLVM code demonstrates some of the language features in LLVM.
-It also serves as an example of what kind of code a Javalette compiler could generate for the `fact` function in section [] \ref{sec:javaletteprograms}.
+It also serves as an example of what kind of code a Javalette compiler could generate for the `fact` function described [here](#example_programs).

 ```llvm
 define i32 @main() {
 entry:  %t0 = call i32 @fact(i32 7)             ; function call